silverstripe/developer-docs/en/02_Developer_Guides/00_Model/04_Data_Types_and_Casting.md

 }
 ```

-[info]
+> [!NOTE]
-`Enum` fields will use the first defined value as the default if you don't explicitly declare one.
+> `Enum` fields will use the first defined value as the default if you don't explicitly declare one.
 In the example above, the default value would be "New" if it hadn't been declared.
-[/info]

 ## Formatting output